Dear Investors, Friends and Stakeholders

 The Securities and Exchange Commission hosts the official version of this annual report on their EDGAR web site.
 It looks like it was built in 1989.

-Neurohacker Collective is current with all reporting requirements under Rule 202 of Regulation Crowdfunding.
+Neurohacker Collective has previously not complied with the reporting requirements under Rule 202 of Regulation Crowdfunding.

 You can refer to the company's updates page to view all updates to date.
 Updates are for investors only and will require you to log in to the Wefunder account used to make the investment.